|Project:||Pasir Ris 8|

-For a little more background, Pasir Ris 8 is a white site clinched by a joint venture between 2 Kuok Group companies, Allgreen Properties, and Kerry Properties, back in 2019 for $700 mil ($684 psf) on a GFA of 1.02mil sqft.
+For a little more background, Pasir Ris 8 is a white site co-developed by Phoenix Residential Pte Ltd and Phoenix Commercial Pte Ltd and is wholly owned by Allgreen Properties and Kerry Properties.
+The site was clinched back in 2019 for $700 mil ($684 PSF) on a GFA of 1.02mil sqft.
 This development will integrate the upcoming Cross Island Line, air-conditioned bus interchange, retail mall component (twice the size of White Sands), polyclinic, town plaza, and access to the nearby hawker centre and Pasir Ris town park.
 It’s definitely a big deal that is set to add a lot more to Pasir Ris – even if you don’t buy a unit here itself.

 Before jumping too quickly to a conclusion, let’s dive deeper into what Pasir Ris 8 has to offer!